Recursive Bayesian Networks: Generalising and Unifying Probabilistic Context-Free Grammars and Dynamic Bayesian Networks: Introduction

 \subsection{Related Work}

 \Acp{pcfg} have a long tradition for modelling nested hierarchical dependencies in symbolic data with a variety of parsing algorithms for inferring the structure and variables' values \citep{goodman1999,grune2007,manning1999}.
-Beyond their application to sequential data, \acp{pcfg} have been generalised to graph structures \citep{drewes1997,engelfriet1997,golin1991,rozenberg1997}, which readily transfers to applications of \acp{rbn}.
+Beyond their application to sequential data, \acp{pcfg} have been generalised to graph structures \citep{drewes1997,engelfriet1997,golin1991,rozenberg1997}, which readily transfers to applications of \acp{rbn}. \Acp{lveg} \citep{zhao2018} are an extension of \acp{lvg} \citep{socher2013a,cohen2017} with continuous latent states.
+As for \acp{rbn}, approximate parsing is possible in the Gaussian case.
+However, both \acp{lvg} and \acp{lveg} are special cases of \acp{rbn} and do not draw the connection to graphical models.
 More recently, the availability of automatic differentiation libraries, such as \texttt{PyTorch} \citep{paszke2019}, has lead to a number of applications where gradients are propagated through the entire parsing process \citep{eisner2016,kim2019,zhang-etal-2020-fast,rush2020}.

 The process of parsing a \ac{pcfg} or \ac{rbn} can be formally rewritten as a \acl{spn} \citep[\acs{spn}\glsunset{spn};][]{poon2011,molina2018,shao2020}. \Acl{fgg} \citep[\acsp{fgg}\glsunset{fgg};][]{chiang2020} generalise \acp{pcfg}, case-factor diagrams \citep{mcallester2008} and \acp{spn} by using a hyperedge replacement graph grammar \citep{drewes1997} to describe a distribution over graph structures that is more general than that of \acp{rbn} (not only trees).
 However, none of the approaches addresses the problem of inference with continuous variables that we are facing in \acp{rbn} (exponentially many terms with exponentially many nested integrals).